Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

-Here is the intuition behind this representation and the kind of restrictions we shall apply to the word $w^a$.
-The component $i^a$ updating its state at step $a$ does not necessarily apply its update function $f_{ i^a }$ to the current configuration $x^{a-1}$ but to a configuration $s^a$ built up of states with different timestamps.
-More precisely, we have $s^a$ with $s^a_j = x_j^{ b_j }$ for all $j$, i.e. $s^a \in [ x^0, \dots, x^{a-1} ]$.
-In the following, we will also allow for the other components to choose any value that has already been observed in the trajectory; we obtain a target configuration $t^a \in [ x^0, \dots, x^{a-1} ]$.

-Different update modes correspond to different constraints over $i^a$, $s^a$, and $t^a$.
+Different update modes correspond to different constraints over $i^a$, $s^a$, and $t^a$ (the case without any further constraints will be the so-called subcube update mode).
 We list below the update modes that we shall consider in this paper.
-None of those applies any restriction on $i^a$: it can be any coordinate in $[n]$ at any time step.
-Note that in a general update mode $\mu$, we may have two consecutive trajectories $x^0 \to_\mu \dots \to_\mu x^l$ and $x^l = y^0 \to_\mu \dots \to_\mu y^m$, but not their concatenation $x^0 \to_\mu \dots \to_\mu x^l = y^0 \to_\mu \dots \to_\mu y^m$.
-This happens for instance if the source $s^a$ and the target $t^a$ are constrained to be equal to the starting configuration of the trajectory.
-This kind of situation seems rather artificial; as such, all the update modes that we list below are closed under concatenation of trajectories.
+None of those applies any restriction on $i^a$: it can be any component in $[n]$ at any time step.
+We shall highlight some important properties of these update modes with memory in Section \ref{section:consequences}, once they have been presented and thoroughly compared.